Table tennis: Singapore women's team coach Chen Zhibin to leave

 - Posted 27 Feb 2017 23:38

-SINGAPORE: The contract of national women's table tennis head coach Chen Zhibin will not be renewed and he will leave when his contract expires at the end of next month, the Singapore Table Tennis Association (STTA) said on Monday (Feb 27) night.
+SINGAPORE: The contract of national women's table tennis head coach Chen Zhibin will not be renewed and he will leave when his contract expires at the end of next month, the Singapore Table Tennis Association (STTA) said on Monday night (Feb 27).

 Chen's contract ends on Mar 31 and he will head back to Germany to be with his family, STTA said in a Facebook post.